 Risks are then re-scored to ascertain the residual risk score.
 This is the score given when taking into consideration any controls already in place and/or any existing actions that are not operating effectively.
-To ensure resources are focused on the most significant risks, the council's approach to risk management is to focus on the risks that have scored as 'red' or 'amber' on the matrix.
-This may also be referred to as the council's risk appetite.

-The residual risk score will be the deciding factor as to whether further action is required in order to reduce the risk to within the council's 'risk appetite'.
+The residual risk score will be the deciding factor as to whether further action is required.
 It is at this point that a risk response category is assigned by the risk owner to determine what, if any, action is to be taken e.g. reduce or accept the level of risk.
 (See appendix three for further information on risk response categories).